wahtherewahhere/go-event-model/README.md

 have to 2 parameter to let you do everything!

-In default design, first parameter let you put the information about who trigge,
+In default design,

+*first parameter*: let you put the information about who trigge, and

-and second is data from event.
+*secondary parameter*:  is for storing data from event.

 But, in fact, you can put anything you want.